xram64/falling-nes/README.md

 # falling-nes

-An NES game written in 6502 assembly.
+Falling is an NES game written in 6502 assembly.

 This is my first go at both assembly programming and video game design.
-The project took 11 days and over 130 hours.
+The project took 11 days and 130+ hours.

-I made heavy use of all of the following:
+### Usage
+`falling.nes` can be loaded into an NES emulator such as FCEUX or Bizhawk.
+To assemble from source, run `NESASM3 falling.asm` using the NESASM assembler (link below).

 ## References and Resources
 - The [Nerdy Nights tutorials](http://nintendoage.com/forum/messageview.cfm?catid=22&threadid=7155), especially [Nerdy Nights Sound](http://nintendoage.com/forum/messageview.cfm?catid=22&threadid=22487)